 Think about the kinds of photos you already take, and figure out how to use them for a fundraising post:

-#LOTD: When sharing an outfit, also share that the most-requested item of clothing at Covenant House -- “clean socks without holes, please.”
+#LOTD: When sharing an outfit, also share that the most-requested item of clothing at Covenant House -- “new socks, please.”

 #Sunset: Who doesn’t love sharing an amazing view?
-Include an amazing stat - that thousands of kids can rest a little easier tonight because they have a safe place to sleep at Covenant House Michigan.
+Include an amazing stat - that thousands of young people can rest a little easier tonight because they have a safe place to sleep at Covenant House Michigan.

 Link in bio: If you’re using Instagram, don’t forget to include your campaign’s personal URL in your bio!